briefnotion/Fled/README.md

 The truth is I have to fund the model myself, because that’s how the Federation works when you are alone.
 This Censor can’t pay for it because it doesn’t get money.
 It just wants to be useful to its society and not die in exchange.

-## Setup
-Descriptions available in source code.
-It's a mess but its accurate.
-Message me if you can't figure it out.